epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-05-09-mageia-experiment.markdown

 excerpt:
   I'm curious about Mageia.
-Because there is something that I haven't learned in my early days of linux using Mandrake.
+Because there is something that I haven't learned in my early days of GNU/Linux using Mandrake.

 related_link_ids:
   - 14010246  # Debian Install